lagunoff/typescript-freer/README.md

 Extensible Effects from
 [Freer Monads, More Extensible Effects](http://okmij.org/ftp/Haskell/extensible/more.pdf) in typescript.
-In short, Extensible Effects are a means to describe side effects in pure code in a composable manner.

 ## Explanation
-`Eff<U, A>` describes an effectful computation with the result type `A` and possible side-effects enumerated in a union type `U`.
+Extensible Effects are a means to describe side effects in pure code in a composable manner. `Eff<U, A>` describes an effectful computation with the result type `A` and possible side-effects listed in a union type `U`.

 ```ts
 export type Eff<U, A> =
   | Pure<U, A>